WowzaMediaSystems/gocoder-sdk-samples-android/README.md

 # Wowza GoCoder SDK for Android Sample App
-This repository contains a sample application that demonstrates the capabilities of the [Wowza GoCoder™ SDK for Android](https://www.wowza.com/products/gocoder/sdk).
+This repository contains a sample application that demonstrates the capabilities of the [Wowza GoCoder™ SDK for Android](https://www.wowza.com/products/gocoder/sdk) and is provided for developer educational purposes.
+To build your own application, you must use the GoCoder SDK.

 ## Development Requirements
+Wowza GoCoder SDK.
+To get a copy of the SDK, send an email message to the [Wowza SDK Team](mailto:sdkteam@wowza.com).

-Android SDK 4.4.2 or later
+Android SDK 4.4.2 or later.

-Android Studio 1.2.0 or later
+Android Studio 1.2.0 or later.

 ## Sample App Activities
 When you first run the sample app, it displays a list of activities that demonstrate the features of the GoCoder SDK.